 The Talent Development Program at the University of Rhode Island serves RI high school graduates who come from disadvantaged backgrounds.
 A majority of Talent Development students are students of color.
 Students admitted to TD have taken the required core academic courses in high school, but their overall academic profiles do not allow them to be admitted through the regular admission process.
 The TD program includes an intensive summer experience prior to the start of the fall semester during which students take college courses and live on campus.
 Those who successfully complete the program continue with their enrollment at URI in the fall.

-TD students receive academic and individual support of from TD advisors and mentors, and most receive the Hardge-Forleo grant (based on demonstrated financial need).
+TD students receive academic and individual support from TD advisors and mentors, and most receive the Hardge-Forleo grant (based on demonstrated financial need).
 To be considered for the TD program, students apply for admission to URI indicating their interest in TD, and are then considered through a competitive review process.

 1) Be a Rhode Island resident and a high school graduate or GED recipient